julul/softcom_simap/README.md

 $ python3 tfidf_models.py 'fold1' 'LogisticRegression'
 ```
 After a while press  `Ctrl + c`, `Ctrl + d`or `Ctrl + \` to stop the process.
 You can also pause with `Ctrl + z` and then continue with `fg`.
-Return the best tuning results of first fold with following command.
+Return the best tuning results of first fold along with the best hyperparameter values with following command.

 ```
 $ python3 tfidf_models.py 'fold1results' 'LogisticRegression'
 ```
-Run second fold and let it reach its end.
+Run second fold with best hyperparameter values and let the process reach its end.
 At the end it will output the results.

 ```
 $ python3 tfidf_models.py 'fold2' 'LogisticRegression'